Dre Campbell Farm

 • Maximize garden space.

-Continue reading to learn more about different plant pairings to help you plan and start a thriving garden space.
+Continue reading to learn more about companion planting combinations.
+This practice will help you plan and start a thriving garden.

 Plants to Grow Together

-Companion planting is important.
+Companion planting is essential in farming.
 However, it requires taking the time to study your main crops and how they interact with each other.

 Here is a list of plants that grow well together.